aka Oncology Quandary 003

-Q1.
-What does the chest radiograph show and what is the likely diagnosis?
+What does the CXR show?
+What is the likely diagnosis?

 But where is the primary?